 In May 2015, Dr. Hussey returned to his position as vice chancellor and dean.
 The 16-month endeavor as interim president gave him the opportunity to make great strides for the university.
 He supervised a comprehensive administrative review; engaged students in decisions such as changes to campus dining and selecting Reveille IX; managed a campus-wide Compliance Task Force; established a Search Advisory Committee to select the vice president for student affairs; and oversaw the return of the Office of the President to the historic Jack K. Williams Administration Building.

-In December 2008, Dr. Mark A. Hussey was appointed vice chancellor and dean for agriculture and life sciences.
-As dean of the Texas A&M University College of Agriculture and Life Sciences, he leads 14 academic departments which are home to more than 7,500 students.
-As vice chancellor, Dr. Hussey provides statewide leadership and oversight for The Texas A&M University System’s four agricultural agencies: Texas A&M AgriLife Research, the Texas A&M AgriLife Extension Service, the Texas A&M Forest Service, and the Texas A&M Veterinary Medical Diagnostic Laboratory.
+Resuming his position as vice chancellor and dean, he helps prepare future leaders in agriculture and life sciences and oversees the broad-based teaching, research, extension and service for which Texas A&M is renowned.
+These vital pursuits are carried out by the The Texas A&M University System’s agricultural agencies: Texas A&M AgriLife Research, the Texas A&M AgriLife Extension Service, the Texas A&M Forest Service, and the Texas A&M Veterinary Medical Diagnostic Laboratory.

-Dr. Hussey’s academic research included serving as co-leader of a collaborative forage grass improvement team, developing new breeding methods for subtropical forage and bioenergy crops, including the use of molecular tools to better understand the regulation and control of cold tolerance, hybrid vigor, seed production, and reproduction.
+As co-leader of a collaborative forage grass improvement team, Dr. Hussey conducted research on the development of new breeding methods for subtropical forage and bioenergy crops, including the use of molecular tools to better understand the regulation and control of cold tolerance, hybrid vigor, seed production, and reproduction in those species.

 Dr. Hussey is a native of southern Illinois, where he received a bachelor of science degree in biology from the University of Illinois.
 He continued his education at Texas A&M University, where he received a master of science degree and a doctorate in plant breeding.